-Made for Global Game Jam 2013.
 The theme was the sound of heartbeat (the actual sound).
 In this game you use your heartbeat to unveil hidden information and display the true feelings and thoughts of the characters around you.
 Rather pretentiously pointing to issues of our peers that often stay hidden to us, because of a lack of genuine attention.

 A realtime strategy game made for “You are the enemy”-Ludum Dare where you have to coordinate a zombie invasion of randomly generated towns.

 A very bad simulation, but a fairly fun game about being a flight coordinator.
 Made just for fun in a 48h marathon with my roommate Jonas Lieb.